Trump to host Zelenskyy, Europeans at White House today for talks on Ukraine war

 "We're not waiting a week for a meeting with Zelenskyy and the European leaders," Witkoff said.
 "We are intent on trying to hammer out a peace deal that ends the fighting permanently, very, very quickly.
 Quicker than a ceasefire."

 In a Truth Social post Sunday night, Mr. Trump said, "President Zelenskyy of Ukraine can end the war with Russia almost immediately, if he wants to, or he can continue to fight.
 Remember how it started.
 No getting back Obama given Crimea (12 years ago, without a shot being fired!), and NO GOING INTO NATO BY UKRAINE.
 Some things never change!!!"
-Mr. Trump was referring to Russia's invasion and annexation of Crimea in early 2014, while Barack Obama was president.
+Mr. Trump was referring to Russia's invasion and annexation of Crimea in early 2014.

-But in a post of his own Sunday night, on X, Zelenskyy said he'd arrived in Washington for the talks and insisted, "Russia must end this war, which it itself started.
+In a post on X, Zelenskyy said he'd arrived in Washington for the talks and insisted, "Russia must end this war, which it itself started.
 And I hope that our joint strength with America, with our European friends, will force Russia into a real peace."

 Ahead of Monday's meeting, Russian attacks on Ukraine continued, with a wave of air strikes hitting cities around the country, including Kyiv, Kharkiv, Donetsk, Dnipropetrovsk, Odesa and Sumy, CBS News partner network BBC News reported.
 Ukrainian authorities said a drone attack on a residential area in the city of Kharkiv overnight killed a toddler, a 16-year-old and five other people.